History of Cannabinoids (Cannabis) Use For Pain

-Cannabis sativa (cannabis) is among the earliest plants cultivated by man.
-The first evidence of the use of cannabis was found in China around 4000 B.C., where fibers obtained from the cannabis stems were used to manufacture ropes, textiles and even paper.
+Cannabis Sativa (cannabis) is among the earliest plants cultivated by man.
+The first evidence of the use of cannabis was found in China around 4000 B.C., where fibers obtained from the cannabis stems were used to manufacture strings, ropes, textiles,and even paper.

-The use of cannabis as a medicine was first recorded in the world's oldest pharmacopoeia, the Shennong Bencao Jing, which was compiled in the first century.
-Based on oral traditions passed down from the time of the mythical emperor Shen-Nung (who lived circa 2700 BCE), indications for the use of cannabis included: rheumatic pain, intestinal constipation, disorders of the female reproductive system, malaria, and others.
-In the beginning of the Christian Era, Hua T'o, the founder of Chinese surgery, used a compound of the plant, taken with wine, to anesthetize patients during surgical operations.
+The use of cannabis as a medicine by ancient Chinese was reported in the world's oldest pharmacopoeia, thepen-ts'ao ching which was compiled in the first century of this Era, but based on oral traditions passed down from the time of Emperor Shen-Nung, who lived during the years 2700 B.C.
+Indications for the use of cannabis included: rheumatic pain, intestinal constipation, disorders of the female reproductive system, malaria, and others.
+In the beginning of the Christian Era, Hua T'o, the founder of Chinese surgery (A.D.
+110 – 207), used a compound of the plant, taken with wine, to anesthetize patients during surgical operations.

-In India, the medical and religious use of cannabis probably began around 1000 BCE.
-The plant was used for innumerous functions: as an analgesic (neuralgia, headache, toothache), anticonvulsant (epilepsy, tetanus, rabies), hypnotic, tranquilizer (anxiety, mania, hysteria), anesthetic, anti-inflammatory (rheumatism and other inflammatory diseases), antibiotic (topical use on skin infections, erysipelas, tuberculosis), antiparasite (internal and external worms), antispasmodic (colic, diarrhea), digestive, appetite stimulant, diuretic, aphrodisiac or anaphrodisiac, antitussive and expectorant (bronchitis, asthma).
+In India, the medical and religious use of cannabis probably began together around 1000 years B.C.
+The plant was used for innumerous functions, such as: analgesic (neuralgia, headache, toothache), anticonvulsant (epilepsy, tetanus, rabies), hypnotic, tranquilizer (anxiety, mania, hysteria), anesthetic, anti-inflammatory (rheumatism and other inflammatory diseases), antibiotic (topical use on skin infections, erysipelas, tuberculosis), antiparasite (internal and external worms), antispasmodic (colic, diarrhea), digestive, appetite stimulant, diuretic, aphrodisiac or anaphrodisiac, antitussive and expectorant (bronchitis, asthma).

-In Europe, historical and archeological evidence suggests the presence of cannabis before the Christian era.
-It seems the plant was brought to the continent by Scythian invaders, who originated from Central Asian and reached close to the Mediterranean.
-In the year 450 BCE, Herodotus described a Scythian funeral ceremony and stated that they inhaled burning cannabis seed vapor for both ritualistic and euphoric purposes.
+In Europe, historical and archeological evidence suggests the presence of cannabis before the Christian Era.
+It seems the plant was brought by Scythian invaders, who originated from Central Asian and reached close to the Mediterranean.
+In the year 450 B.C., Herodotus described a Scythian funeral ceremony, and stated that they inhaled the vapors obtained from burning cannabis seeds with ritualistic and euphoric purposes.
 That description was later confirmed by archeologists who found charred cannabis seeds in Scythian tombs in Siberia and Germany.

 Begining of the Christian Era to the 18th Century

-During this period, the medical use of cannabis remained widespread in India, migrating gradually to the Middle East and Africa.
-In Arabia, well-known physicians mentioned cannabis in their medical compendiums, like Avicena's The Canon of Medicne.
-In the year 1000 AD, eight Muslim texts mention the use of cannabis as a diuretic, digestive, anti-flatulent, "to clean the brain," and to soothe pain of the ears.
+In this period, the medical use of cannabis remained very intense in India and was then spread to the Middle East and Africa.
+In Arabia, well-known physicians mentioned cannabis in their medical compendiums, as Avicena, in the year 1000 A.D. eight Muslim texts mention the use of cannabis as a diuretic, digestive, anti-flatulent, 'to clean the brain', and to soothe pain of the ears.
 In 1464, Ibn al-Badri reported that the epileptic son of the caliph's chamberlain was treated with the plant's resin, and stated: it (cannabis) cured him completely, but he became an addict who could not for a moment be without the drug'.

-Cannabis was known in Africa since at least the 15th century.
-It was likely introduced by Arab traders who were somehow connected to India.
+Cannabis was known in Africa at least since the 15th century and possibly introduced by Arab traders, who were somehow connected to India.
 This is evidenced by the similarity of the terms used for preparing the plant in Africa and India.
-In both countries, the plant was used for snake bite, to facilitate childbirth, malaria, fever, blood poisoning, anthrax, asthma, and dysentery.
+In Africa, the plant was used for snake bite, to facilitate childbirth, malaria, fever, blood poisoning, anthrax, asthma, and dysentery.

-In the Americas, the use of cannabis likely originated in South America.
-In the 16th century, the plant's seeds reached Brazil via African slaves, especially those from Angola, and its use was considerably common among Blacks in the Northeastern rural area.
+In the Americas, the use of cannabis probably began in South America.
+In the 16th century, the plant's seeds reached Brazil; brought by African slaves, especially those from Angola, and its use was considerably common among Blacks in the Northeastern rural area.
 Most synonyms for cannabis in Brazil (maconha, diamba, liamba, and others) have their origin in the Angolan language.
-There are reports of the use of cannabis in that region's popular religious rituals, especially the Catimbó, a cult ritual for African deities that used the plant for magical practice and treatment of diseases.
-In the rural environment, there are reports of the use of cannabis for toothaches and menstrual cramps were also noted during this era.
+There are reports of the use of cannabis in that region's popular religious rituals, especially the 'Catimbó', which includes cult to African deities and presumes the value of the plant for magical practice and treatment of diseases.
+In the rural environment, there are reports of the use of cannabis for toothache and menstrual cramps.

-In Europe, cannabis was cultivated exclusively for fiber.
-Muslims introduced the manufacture of paper from cannabis in 1150, first in Spain and then in Italy.
+In Europe, during this period, cannabis was cultivated exclusively for fibers.
+Muslims introduced the manufacture ofpaper from cannabis, in 1150, first in Spain then in Italy.
 Cannabis descriptions are found in many books about plants written in this period, which clearly state, since the mid 18th century, the distinction between male and female plants (previously described in a Chinese ideogram in the beginning of the Christian Era).
-References to the medical use of cannabis in Europe are scarce.
-Europeans may have known about the plant's medical use in the Middle East and Africa, but they appear to have confused it with opium.
+References to the medical use of cannabis are scarce.
+Europeans may have known about the plant's medical use in the Middle East and Africa, but they confused it with opium.

 Western Medicine in the 19th and 20th Centuries

-There are reports from the early 19th century about the use of cannabis by European physicians, especially regarding the use of the seeds or in homeopathic applications.
-But the true introduction of cannabis to Western medicine occurred in earnest in the mid-19th century through the works of William B. O'Shaughnessy, an Irish physician, and Jacques-Joseph Moreau, a French psychiatrist.
+There are some reports, from the early 19th century, about the use of cannabis by European physicians, especially regarding the use of the seeds or homeopathic medications.
+However, the effective introduction of cannabis in Western medicine occurred in the midst 19th century through the works of Willian B. O'Shaughnessy, an Irish physician, and by the book by Jacques-Joseph Moreau, a French psychiatrist.

 O'Shaughnessy served in India with the British for several years and made his first contact with cannabis use in that country.
-He studied the literature on the plant, described many popular preparations, evaluated its toxicity in animals and, later, he tested its effects on patients with different pathologies.
+He studied the literature on the plant, described many popular preparations, evaluated its toxicity in animals, and, later, he tested its effect on patients with different pathologies.

 Moreau used cannabis with a different purpose.
-He was an assistant physician at the Charenton Asylum, near Paris, and a common therapeutic practice at the time was to accompany psychiatric patients on long trips to exotic and distant countries.
-During those trips, Moreau observed that the use of hashish (cannabis resin) was very common among Arabs, and he was impressed with the substance's surprising effects.
-When he returned to Paris, Moreau decided to perform systematic experiments with different cannabis preparations, first on himself and later on his students.
+He was an assistant physician at the Charenton Asylum, near Paris, and a common therapeutic practice at the time was to accompany psychiatric patients in long trips to exotic and distant countries.
+During those trips he observed that the use of hashish (cannabis resin) was very common among Arabs, and he was impressed with the substance's surprising effects.
+In Paris, around 1840, Moreau decided to experiment, systematically, different cannabis preparations; first on himself and later on his students.

-O'Shaughnessy's and Moreau's contributions had a great impact on Western medicine, especially because of the scarcity of therapeutic options for infectious diseases like rabies, cholera, and tetanus.
-The medical use of the drug spread from England and France, eventually reaching all of Europe and then North America.
-In 1860, the first clinical conference about cannabis took place in the United States, organized by the Ohio State Medical Society.
+O'Shaughnessy and Moreau's contributions had a great impact on Western medicine, especially due to the scarcity of therapeutic options for infectious diseases such as rabies, cholera, and tetanus.
+The medical use of the drug spread from England and France reaching all Europe and then North America.
+In 1860, the first clinical conference about cannabis took place in America, organized by the Ohio State Medical Society.

 In the second half of the 19th century, over 100 scientific articles were published in Europe and the United States about the therapeutic value of cannabis.
-The peak of the medical use of cannabis in Western medicine occurred in the late 19th/early 20th centuries.
+The climax of the medical use of cannabis by Western medicine occurred in the late 19th and early 20th century.
 Various laboratories marketed cannabis extracts or tinctures, such as Merck (Germany), Burroughs-Wellcome (England), Bristol-Meyers Squibb (United States), Parke-Davis (United States), and Eli Lilly (United States).

 Decline and Rediscovery

-In the first decades of the 20th century, medical use of cannabis significantly decreased in the west.
-This likely occurred because of the difficulty to obtain replicable effects, due to the varying efficacy of different samples of the plant and relatively unsophisticated laboratories of the time.
-Cannabinoids had not yet been isolated and so cannabis was used in tinctures or extracts whose strength varied due to origin, age, and mode of preparation.
-In addition, new medications appeared at the end of the 19th century with known efficacy for the treatment of the main indications of cannabis.
-Vaccines were developed for various infectious diseases; effective analgesics such as aspirin appeared; and hypodermic syringes allowed the injectable use of morphine.
-As a narcotic and sedative, cannabis was rivaled by substances such as chloral hydrate, paraldehyde, and barbiturates.
+In the first decades of the 20th century, the Western medical use of cannabis significantly decreased.
+This may have occurred, among other factors, because of the difficulty to obtain replicable effects, due to the extreme varying efficacy of different samples of the plant.
+At that time, the active principle of cannabis had not yet been isolated and the drug was used in the form of tinctures or extracts whose power was dependent on different factors, such as origin, age, and mode of preparation.8 In addition, various medications appeared at the end of the 19th century, with known efficacy for the treatment of the main indications of cannabis.
+Vaccines were developed for various infectious diseases, such as tetanus; effective analgesics such as aspirin appeared , and hypodermic syringes allowed the injectable use of morphine; and, as a narcotic and sedative, cannabis was rivaled by substances such as chloral hydrate, paraldehyde, and barbiturates.

-Finally, legal restrictions began to limit the medical use and lab use of cannabis.
-As the result of a campaign by the Federal Bureau of Narcotics, the Marihuana Tax Act was passed in 1937.
-Under the laws it imposed, anyone using the plant was required to register and pay a tax of one dollar an ounce (28.35g) for medical purposes, and one hundred dollars an ounce for any other use.
-Despite the low value for medical use, the non-payment of this tax, however, resulted in a $2,000 dollar fine and/or five years imprisonment.
-This law created difficulties for the use of the plant due to the excessive paperwork and the risk of severe punishment.
-When cannabis transaction regulations, including prescriptions, were transferred to the tribute area, this law circumvented a decision of the Supreme Court which gave the states the right to control commercial transactions.
-In practice, the Marihuana Tax Act meant cannabis use was banned in the whole American territory.
+Finally, many legal restrictions limited the medical use and experimentation of cannabis.
+In the United States, as the result of a campaign of the Federal Bureau of Narcotics, the Marihuana Tax Act law was passed in 1937.
+Under this Act, anyone using the plant was required to register and pay a tax of a dollar an ounce (28.35 g), for medical purposes, and 100 dollars an ounce for any other use.
+Despite the low value for medical use, the non-payment of this tax, however, resulted in a 2.000 dollar fine and/or 5 years imprisonment.
+This law brought difficulties for the use of the plant due to the excessive paperwork and the risk of severe punishment.
+When cannabis transaction regulations, including prescriptions, were transferred to the tribute area, this law circumvented a decision of the Supreme Court which gave the States the right to control commercial transactions and, in practice, meant banning the use of cannabis in the whole American territory.
 Cannabis was removed from the American pharmacopoeia in 1941.

 At the beginning of 2005, a multinational pharmaceutical laboratory received the approval in Canada, and is pleading authorization in the United Kingdom and the European Union, to market a medication containing D9-THC and CBD for the relief of neuropathic pain in patients with multiple sclerosis.
-As of mid-2013, the drug has been approved for use in Ireland, Italy, UK, Spain, Germany, Denmark, the Czech Republic, Sweden, New Zealand and Canada.